EdenX-97/hacker-desktop-serverless/README.md

 - Podcast
   - The Stack Overflow Podcast
-- Search bar
-  - Google
-  - Bing
-- Present the weather
+- Present the location and current weather
 - AWS monitor
   - Billing
   - CloudWatch